bunny254/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles -Long format of listed files
 5. 4-listmorefiles -Show hidden files in long format
 6. 5-listfilesdigitonly -Only show numbers
+7. 6-firstdirectory -Create new dir while in a different location